 - Production processes that involve significant volume and frequent repetition are promising candidates for robotic and machine-assisted automated booth systems.

-- As a comprehensive provider of conventional and automated spray booth systems, Spray Systems works with clients to select the booth that best meets their needs, as well as helps clients integrate automated booths as seamlessly and efficiently as possible.
+- As a comprehensive provider of conventional and automated spray booth systems, Spray Systems works with customers to select the booth that best meets their needs, as well as helps customers integrate automated booths as seamlessly and efficiently as possible.

 For some operators, using an automated spray booth over a conventional unit can provide a tangible boost in overall productivity and efficiency.
 However, it’s also important for prospective buyers to understand the logistical and financial factors that accompany this choice.
 Automated booths aren’t appropriate for all workplaces, so operators should consult with booth manufacturers to find the best fit for their particular needs.